 When discs bulge or rupture, they place pressure on nerves.
 Similarly, a herniated disc occurs when the soft center of one of these spinal cushions pushes through a crack in the tougher exterior casing and places pressure on a nerve.

 When people think of arthritis, they often think of pain in the hand and fingers, or perhaps the knees.
 The reality is that it can also affect your back.
-Arthritis is a chronic medical condition that leads to inflammation of the joints that can cause pain, stiffness, decreased range of motion, and more.
+Arthritis is a chronic medical condition that leads to inflammation of the joints that can cause pain, stiffness, numbness, decreased range of motion, and more.
 The condition typically worsens over time, particularly without the proper treatment such as chiropractic care.

 Osteoarthritis in particular is known for causing pain in the lower back.
 It's a chronic condition where the protective tissue at the ends of bones such as the vertebrae in your back and cartilage wears down over time.